brainlife/docs/docs/user/tutorial.md

 So far, you have staged datasets, submitted an App that generated data derivatives, and visualized them.

-Now, it's important to note that all processes are meant to be temporary and Brainlife will remove processes within 25 days of data generation.
-If you'd like to permanently keep the output datasets you just generated, you will need to `archive` them by clicking on :fa-archive: button next to the Output section.
+Now, it is important to note that all processes are meant to be temporary and Brainlife will remove processes within 25 days of data generation.
+If you would like to permanently keep the output datasets you just generated, you will need to `archive` them by clicking on :fa-archive: button next to the Output section.
 You can edit any metadata and description, and click the `Archive` button to archive it.

 After you archive your data, open the `Datasets` tab and make sure that your dataset is listed there.
 You can click on the dataset record to see more details.